rjournal/rj/README.md

-# RJ
+# rj

-This package provides tools for dealing with reviewing articles for, and building issues of, the R Journal.
-The overall goal of the package is to make common tasks performed by the EDITORS, ASSOCIATE EDITORS, and the EDITOR-IN-CHIEF, easier.
+This package is for the editorial team to conduct operations for the R Journal.

 ## Installation

+Install the package from the rjournal github site:

 `remotes::install_github("rjournal/rj")`

-New editors should be added to the list of editors in `R/email.r`.

 ## `DESCRIPTION` format